 There are also some farm birds hopping around free near the barn.
 This rooster had gorgeous feathers.
 He was walking around crowing his head off.

-You can also see horses, goats, sheep, rabbits, moose and bison.
+You can also see horses, goats, sheep, goats, rabbits, moose and bison.

 There is a small interpretation centre and shop onsite with some snacks in machines but if you're planning on lunch you should bring your own.
 There are picnic tables available.